MEA FIRE: REA Cohort Program

 - Developing and delivering professional development for Education Minnesota members that is designed to grow racially equitable classrooms by facilitating growth of individual racial consciousness and intercultural competency.

-- Using a racial equity lens to advocate for the rights and protection of educators working to develop anti-racist mindsets and practices in their classrooms, with a special focus on supporting educators of color and advocating that their rights and needs are respected and advanced.
+- Using a racial equity lens to advocate for the rights and protection of all educators (teachers, ESPs, paras, EAs, etc) working to develop anti-racist mindsets and practices in their classrooms, with a special focus on supporting and advocating for educators of color, so that their rights and needs are respected and advanced.

 - Challenging systems of oppression that are personal, local and immediate.

 - Examining unionism through a racial equity lens.

 - Continuing to participate in a network of racial equity advocates committed to dismantling racism.